Paul Filev translates from Macedonian and Spanish.

-His translations from Macedonian include the novels The Last Summer in the Old Bazaar by Vera Bužarovska (Saguaro Books), Alma Mahler by Sasho Dimoski (Dalkey Archive Press), 3 Minutes and 53 Seconds by Branko Prlja (Dalkey Archive Press), Infidelity by Dejan Trajkoski (Dalkey Archive Press), and The Sorrow of Miles Franklin beneath Mount Kajmakčalan by Ivan Čapovski (Cadmus Press).
+His translations from Macedonian include the novels The Last Summer in the Old Bazaar by Vera Bužarovska (Saguaro Books), Alma Mahler by Sasho Dimoski (Dalkey Archive Press), 3 Minutes and 53 Seconds by Branko Prlja (Dalkey Archive Press), Infidelity by Dejan Trajkoski (Dalkey Archive Press), The Sorrow of Miles Franklin beneath Mount Kajmakčalan by Ivan Čapovski (Cadmus Press), and Me and Lin, Afterwards by Ana Stojanoska (Cadmus Press).
 He has also translated the anthology Contemporary Macedonian Fiction (Dalkey Archive Press), and the short story collection My Husband by Rumena Bužarovska (Dalkey Archive Press).
 His translations of short stories by Snežana Mladenovska Angjelkov, Kalina Maleska, and Olivera Ḱorveziroska have appeared in Best European Fiction (Dalkey Archive Press).

 He lives in Melbourne.